-Movie producer Harvey Weinstein donated a stunning collection of experiences, offering to have the winning bidder be his personal guest at the most coveted events in the world for an entire year.
-This included the Academy Awards, screenings and events, Cannes Film Festival, Met Gala Ball and The White House Correspondents Dinner, a visit to a Weinstein Company movie set, and more.
+A coveted movie director donated a stunning collection of experiences, offering to have the winning bidder be his personal guest at the most coveted events in the world for an entire year.
+This included the Academy Awards, screenings and events, Cannes Film Festival, Met Gala Ball and The White House Correspondents Dinner, a visit to a movie set, and more.

 The Gala itself is held in the luxurious town of Saint-Tropez.
 This is located on the French Rivera which provides beautiful surroundings for the event and lots of other things to do during your time at the Gala.

 Grand Earth Protector Package- €165,000 (Prime dinner seating for 12 guests)